KxSystems/ml/graph/README.md

-# Graphing and Pipeline interface
+# Graphing and pipeline interface

 The functionality contained in this folder surrounds the implementation of a graph and pipeline execution structural form of kdb+.
 This functionality is intended to provide a common structural template and execution mechanism for complex code bases require ease of modification which is common within machine learning use cases.